codefresh-io/argo-hub/workflows/gitops-promotion/versions/0.0.1/docs/promote-from-src-to-dest-env-s3.md

 # promote-from-src-to-dest-env-s3

 ## Summary
-Take a cloned GitOps repo from an S3 artifact and copy an image/chart value from a YAML file in one environment/directory to a corresponding file in another.
+Take a cloned GitOps repo from an S3 artifact and copy an image or chart value from a YAML file in one environment/directory to a corresponding YAML file in another.

 Optionally create a PR to gate the change.

 ## Requirements
 #### Kubernetes secret with Git authentication details